 What is maintenance for?

-The maintenance plans can be planned and unplanned.
+The variety of maintenance plans can be planned and unplanned.
 The first are those that you have planned, such as maintenance or periodic revision of the CNC machine.
 The unplanned is when an unforeseen failure or problem arises.
 If we stick to the first type, it can help us:

 - Reduce the number of failures of a CNC machine